karmaniverous/metastructure-template/README.md

 The goal is to provide a complete, secure, and scalable AWS infrastructure that can be spun up in minutes and customized to meet the needs of any serious organization.

-See the [Metastructure Wiki](https://github.com/karmaniverous/metastructure/wiki) for MUCH more information on how to use this template, and stay tuned for future developments!
+See the [Metastructure Wiki](https://github.com/karmaniverous/metastructure/wiki) for MUCH more information on how to use this template.

+Got questions?
+[Start a discussion](https://github.com/karmaniverous/metastructure/discussions) and I'll help!

 ---